BALTIMORE CITY

 8. MARYLAND STATE BOYCHOIR CENTER FOR THE ARTS

-21213.
-Most homes in Mayfield were built in the 1920s and 58 30s, with many architectural styles— Tudor Cottages, Colonials and Spanish Revival houses.
+Most homes in Mayfield were built in the 1920s and 1930s, with many architectural styles— Tudor Cottages, Colonials and Spanish Revival houses.
 This brick colonial built in 1927, features wood floors with parquet detail, coffered ceilings, original lighting fixtures, new doors that match original doors and a new staircase to match main staircase.
 During extensive renovations (2014), the architect and contractor carefully maintained the original style in updated rooms.
-Unique finds and many rugs from world travels are on display.
-Fans of The Wire will recognize this house as Lt.
-Daniels’ home.
 The previous owner’s garden provides a perimeter of flowering trees and bushes and a wide variety of perennials.
 The magnolia is resplendent in spring, butterfly garden delights in summer, Lenten rose in winter.
-Owners: J. Brian O’Day and Janelle Cousino.